Would you like to study for a semester in Sydney at Australia’s national institution for dramatic arts education and training?

 Seeking share housing

 Many students at NIDA find share accommodation in houses and apartments in the surrounding areas.
 The advantage to share renting is that all costs, rent, electricity, gas etc are shared, reducing the overall cost of living.
 Share rentals are often advertised on the rental websites given above, but NIDA students also post notices to the student web pages when they are seeking someone to share their accommodation.
-Study Abroad students will be able to access these pages as soon as they have accepted their offer of place at NIDA.
+Students will be able to access these pages as soon as they have accepted their offer of place at NIDA.

 For any queries regarding the NIDA Study Abroad program contact us at email@example.com.